tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/快速入门_intl_en.md

 >!
 > - Upload a file (up to 5 GB) using the putObject API.
 > - Upload a file using the Upload API.
 The Upload API is a composition API that uses simple upload for small files and uses multipart upload for large files.
-> - For parameter descriptions, please see [Object Operations](https://intl.cloud.tencent.com/document/product/436/31542).
+> - For parameter descriptions, see [Object Operations](https://www.tencentcloud.com/document/product/436/43310).
 >

 [//]: # ".cssg-snippet-put-object-comp"